alex-mcgovern/react-patient-dashboard/README.md

 - Built with [Vite](https://vitejs.dev/)
 - Uses [Redux Toolkit](https://redux-toolkit.js.org/) for statement management
 - Uses [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) for data fetching & caching
-- Built with a feature-complete component library, [Boondoggle](https://boondoggle.design/)
+- Built with a feature-complete component library which is a side project of mine, [Boondoggle](https://boondoggle.design/)
 - Monorepo architecture, using NPM workspaces (no deps) for module privacy
 - Sentry error boundary — drop in a DSN to enable error tracking
 - Strict static analysis config